robertomil81mil/PayFleens/README.md

 # PayFleens
-PayFleens is an UCI and xboard Chess Engine, it started as a goal to learn C with the YouTube video series by Bluefever and his engine Vice, at the moment PayFleens is using Vice as codebase.
-PayFleens is greatly inspired by Ethereal and Stockfish.
+PayFleens is an UCI Chess Enginew which uses the alpha-beta framework.
+PayFleens started as a goal to learn C watching the BlueFeverSoft's YouTube video serie programing Vice ([Video Instructional Chess Engine](https://www.chessprogramming.org/Vice)) and for the moment it's using Vice as codebase for move generation.
+PayFleens is also greatly inspired by [Ethereal](https://github.com/AndyGrant/Ethereal) and [Stockfish](https://stockfishchess.org/).
+You can compile PayFleens using the make file inside of `src` file with gcc or g++.

-I haven't a makefile (I'll make it soon) so you can compile with this command:
-`gcc xboard.c PayFleens.c uci.c evaluate.c ttable.c init.c bitboards.c hashkeys.c board.c data.c attack.c io.c movegen.c validate.c makemove.c perft.c search.c misc.c polybook.c polykeys.c -o PayFleens -O2 -s`
+# UCI parameters

+Currently, PayFleens has the following UCI options:

+### Hash

+The size of the hash table in megabytes.
+For analysis the more hash given the better.

+### Move Overhead

+Amount of miliseconds used as time delay.
+This is useful to avoid losses on time due to network and GUI overheads.

+### Minimum Thinking Time

+The minimum number of miliseconds to search per move.

+### Slow Mover

+Multipletor used in time management.
+Lower values will make PayFleens take less time in games, higher values will make it think longer.

 # Special Thanks
-Thank you guys:
-Bluefever & Andrew Grant.
+Thank you BlueFeverSoft, Andrew Grant and the Stockfish team for all of your help.